pitfail/pitfail-reports/report2/report2.rst

 that have been added since the original mockups are marked with asterisks.
 Both these new usage scenarios and existing usage scenarios that were modified are analyzed in detail below.
-This includes buying and selling stocks because of the lack of league support in the current version of Pitfail.
+This includes buying and selling stocks because of the lack of league support in the current version of PitFail.

 Purchase a Stock
 ................